Swollen Feet: Causes, Treatment and Home Remedies

 Diagnosis

-Clinical observation and examination are how swollen feet and ankles are diagnosed.
 To help diagnose the cause of the swelling, the doctor may recommend one or more of the following tests:

-• If the swelling is related to a lifestyle habit or minor injury, the doctor will likely recommend home treatments.
+If the swelling is related to a lifestyle habit or minor injury, the doctor will likely recommend home treatments.
+If the swelling is a result of an underlying health condition, the doctor will treat that specific condition.

-Treatment for swollen feet and ankles depends on the underlying cause(s).
-In some people, simply raising the feet above the level of the heart or simply getting up regularly throughout the day will reduce or eliminate swelling.
-Other treatments for swelling may include antibiotics for infections, a splint or bandage for a sprain, taking appropriate medications for congestive heart failure or gout.
+• In some people, simply raising the feet above the level of the heart or simply getting up regularly throughout the day will reduce or eliminate swelling.

 When to see a Doctor?

-Some cases of swollen feet and ankles require urgent attention.
 Get immediate medical attention if a person has swollen feet and ankles accompanied by the following symptoms:

-• Unexplained painful swelling of the legs
+• Unexplained painful swelling of the legs.

 • Swelling accompanied by fever.